Brain Injury Resource Center of Wisconsin

 Start your private “Grief Journal”

 Death and Brain Injury result in feelings of grief.
 How we react to it is the same.
-We morn the loss of a loved one even when it is caused by brain injury.
+We mourn the loss of a loved one even when it is caused by brain injury.
 The individual often looks the same, but the essence of the person has changed.

 Coping with the loss of someone or something you love is one of life’s biggest challenges.
 Often, the pain of loss can feel overwhelming.
 You may experience all kinds of difficult and unexpected emotions, from shock or anger to disbelief, guilt, and profound sadness.

 The pain of grief can also disrupt your physical health, making it difficult to sleep, eat, or even think straight.
-These are normal reactions to significant loss.
+These are normal reactions to a significant loss.
 There is no right or wrong way to grieve, there are healthy ways to cope with the pain that, in time, can ease your sadness and help you come to terms with your loss, find new meaning, and move on with your life.

 At times during your bereavement, you may find yourself drawn to the written arts or music for solace.